-QLDC funds a range of gropus and activities in the district through in kind support and the provision of grants.
-Further funding was approved through the consultation process for one-off amounts towards specific projects and activities.
+Currently we fund a total of \$712,952 to 38 groups and activities in the district.
+Further funding is approved through the consultation process for one-off amounts towards specific projects and activities.

 Most of the groups supported are either set up as trusts or registered incorporated societies.
 These groups apply for and use their grant to cover operational costs such as rent or for specific projects each year.